All Episodes

 There has been no stepping up.

-There is still only deportation, one deportation fight that we've heard about.
+One deportation fight that we've heard about.

 It has not been stepped up.

-We're not deporting in mass.
+We're not deporting en masse.

 It isn't happening.

-In fact, the real news is that hundreds of thousands of people who have entered the country since January are not showing up for their court dates to report in and further the process.
+In fact, the real news is that hundreds of thousands of people who have entered the country since january are not showing up for their court dates to report in and further the process.

 They have somehow found their way to the shadows.

-And that's what they are trying to affect.
+Let them stay, let them and that's what they are trying to affect.

-And it isn't that hard because we're compassionate people and we we do have big hearts.
+And it isn't that hard, because we're compassionate people and we we do have big hearts.

-But that doesn't mean because we're compassionate and have big hearts, that doesn't mean we have to stand by and commit national suicide in the process.
+But that doesn't mean because we're compassionate and have big hearts, that doesn't mean we have to stand by and commit national suicide in the process, Because if we do, there isn't going to be any place for people in Honduras to flee.

 America isn't going to be any kind of a escape.